 Here's what actually happens in NYC:

 Forget the generic number.
-Instead, use this three-step process that accounts for your specific apartment.
+Use our TV mounting height calculator for an instant answer, or follow this three-step process that accounts for your specific apartment.

 Sit in your primary viewing spot — wherever you'll actually watch TV most often.
 Have someone measure the height of your eyes from the floor.
 For most people sitting on a standard couch, this is somewhere between 38 and 44 inches.